technology – How secure is cloud storage really?

 If you’re wondering how to make a cloud in Little Alchemy 2, then you’ve come to the right place

-Little Alchemy 2 is a fun and addictive game where you can combine different elements to create new ones.
-One of the elements you can create in the game is cloud.
+Little Alchemy 2 is a fun and addictive game where you can combine different elements to create new ones. one of the elements you can create in the game is cloud.

 Here’s how to make cloud in Little Alchemy 2: